-On an annual basis, the Internal Auditor reports to the Board of Trustees, through the Finance and Audit committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
-On an annual basis, the auditor prepares a summary report to the Committee outlining the areas reviewed, key findings, recommendations and conclusions to help the Committee consider actions and assess year on year progress.
+On an annual basis, the Internal Auditor reports to the Board of Trustees, through the Audit and Finance committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+On an annual basis, the internal auditor prepares a summary report to the Committee outlining the areas reviewed, key findings, recommendations and conclusions to help the Committee consider actions and assess year on year progress.